krishnapriya-21/Chef-Mistral-AI-React-WebApp/README.md

 ### Configuration

-This project requires a Hugging Face User Access Token to communicate with the Inference API.
+This project requires a Hugging Face User Access Token for local development.

-1. If you don't have one, create a Hugging Face account and generate a new access token with `read` permissions from your Hugging Face settings.
+1. Create a Hugging Face account and generate a new access token with `read` permissions from your Hugging Face settings.

 2. In the root directory of the project, create a new file named `.env`.

 3. Add your Hugging Face token to the `.env` file.
-Vite requires environment variables exposed to the client to be prefixed with `VITE_`.
+This file is listed in `.gitignore` and will not be committed.

     ```
-    VITE_HF_TOKEN="hf_your_token_here"
+    HF_TOKEN="hf_your_token_here"
     ```

 ## 🏃‍♂️ Running the Application